Procurement Services (7000) Procedures

 .400 Delegated Purchasing Authority

 The University has delegated certain procurement authority except "Restricted Purchases," to Departments.
 The University expects these departments to comply with purchasing regulations and exercise prudent judgment when procuring goods, supplies, and services.
 Employees who make purchases must first obtain approval of the departmental approving authority for the Department ID charged.
 The University does not require departments to accept delegated purchase authority.
 When departments do not accept delegated authority, the Office of Procurement Services will perform the procurement function.
 Departments, not accepting delegated authority, must complete and submit an eVA Requisition for Purchase for all purchases.
+Departmental delegation can be revoked, at the discretion of the Director of Procurement Services, due to repeated or severe non-compliance to JMU and Commonwealth Procurement Policies and Procedures.

 .410 Purchases Costing $4,999.99 or less